 In the state of Georgia, any driver on the roads is legally required to have a minimum amount of insurance coverage.
 Most citizens of Georgia abide by this law and carry the required insurance, but there will always be a small percentage of drivers who do not.
 About 12% of drivers on the road in Georgia are uninsured – that’s about one car in eight on the roads.
 That is a problem, but perhaps a larger problem is the number of drivers in Sandy Springs who are underinsured.
 This means that they have at least the state’s minimum insurance, but the insurance coverage they have is not robust enough to pay for the costs incurred in a car accident.
-If you have been involved in a car accident involving a driver who is either uninsured, or underinsured, this does not change your right to compensation, and so you should consult an uninsured motorist accident lawyer in Sandy Springs, GA as soon as you can.
+If you have been involved in a car accident involving a driver who is either uninsured, or underinsured, this does not change your right to compensation, and so you should consult an uninsured motorist accident lawyer near Sandy Springs, GA as soon as you can.

-The staff of experienced uninsured motorist accident lawyers here at The Weinstein Firm serving Sandy Springs, GA is ready to help you.
+The staff of experienced uninsured lawyers here at The Weinstein Firm serving Sandy Springs, GA is ready to help you.
 Our uninsured motorist attorneys are among the most knowledgeable in the Sandy Springs area, and we are dedicated to the idea that everyone deserves competent, strong legal representation on par with the corporate lawyers and monolithic insurance companies on the other side of the negotiating table.
 Our mission is to be our clients’ closest ally and strongest advocate, exploring every legal route to recovering the compensation our clients deserve – and this mission does not change when the at-fault driver is uninsured or underinsured.
-Our uninsured motorist accident attorneys near Sandy Springs, GA are ready and willing to help you.
+Our injury firm near Sandy Springs, GA, is ready and willing to help you.

 If you have been involved in a car accident with an uninsured or underinsured driver, call The Weinstein Firm today to schedule a free, no-obligation consultation with one of our uninsured motorist accident lawyers right away.